About fleece bedding & cage accessories – How it works, how to use it, how to clean it.

 Using soaker pads along with your fleece cage liners can actually save even more cleaning time!

-The soaker pads are made exactly the same as the fleece cage liners, they are just smaller sizes.
+The soaker/potty pads are made exactly the same as the fleece cage liners, they are just smaller sizes.

 They perform the same, get cleaned the same, and are a great investment for your cage or enclosure.
 Wash and dry them twice before use, and use no fabric softener.